MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 Wainwright had cut the Hammer Dance from his version.

 “He goes, ‘You’ve got to put that in—no edits, just a straight shot,'” Wainwright says.
-“I’m like, ‘Hammer I love you man.
+“I’m like, ‘Hammer, I love you man.
 But that is crazy.
 Nobody wants to watch you dance uninterrupted for 15 seconds.”

 Hammer pushed back and Wainwright relented, telling him to sit with the editor and use whatever footage he wanted.
 While beginning shooting for Dillinger in Toledo, Ohio, Wainwright was FedExed a VHS of the final cut for “U Can’t Touch This.”
 Much to his chagrin, there was the dance break.

-“I looked at it with the art director [of Dillinger] and I said, ‘Thank God I’m doing a TV movie because this music video will finish me in this business,” Wainwright says.
+“I looked at it with the art director [of Dillinger] and I said, ‘Thank god I’m doing a TV movie because this music video will finish me in this business,” Wainwright says.

 In a way, he was kind of right.